ehamiter/RoleCall/README.md

 # RoleCall - Plex Integration App

-An iOS SwiftUI app that connects to a Plex Media Server to interact with your media library.
+An iOS SwiftUI app that connects to a Plex Media Server to interact with your media library and provides detailed cast information using TMDB integration.

 ## Features